seL4/docs/processes/rfc-process.md

 and will generally see no progress on its implementation.

-Anyone can request that a _deferred_ RFC be given priority be demonstrating increased demand or urgency for its implementation.
+Anyone can request that a _deferred_ RFC be given priority be demonstrating increased demand or urgency for its implementation, volunteering to work on the implementation, or find funding for the Foundation to implement it.
-Generally, a _deferred_ RFC
-will be given preference for implementation in favour of approving a new RFC.